anslan/BGE_biomonitoring_wf/docs/1sampling_malaise.rst

 #.
 Collect the collection bottle,
 #. add more ethanol (if needed) to ensure **all individuals are submerged**, and attach the lid.
 #.
 If placing a new collection bottle, then use a clean paper tissue to **clean the trap head** to remove dead arthropods.
 #.
-The specimens in ethanol may be preserved at room temperature (but -20˚ C is advisable for long term storage).
+The specimens in ethanol may be preserved at room temperature, avoiding light exposure (but -20˚ C is advisable for long term storage).

 ____________________________________________________